Coding4Hours/Coding4Hours/README.md

 <a href="https://github.com/marketplace/actions/quote-readme">
 <!--STARTS_HERE_QUOTE_README-->
-<i>❝“I think it is inevitable that people program poorly.
-Training will not substantially help matters.
-We have to learn to live with it.”— Alan Perlis   ❞</i>
+<i>❝“If you have a procedure with ten parameters, you probably missed some.”— Alan Perlis  ❞</i>
 <!--ENDS_HERE_QUOTE_README-->
 </a>